sunspla-sh/nfl-team-data-scraper/readme.md

 # NFL TEAM DATA SCRAPER

+#### WARNING:

+If NFL.com changes the structure of their website, it is highly likely that this scraper will no longer function correctly.

+It relies upon specific CSS selectors to accurately find the data within the team roster pages.

+---

+#### DESCRIPTION:

 Exactly like it sounds.
 Old data is currently included in the `/team-data` folder.

+---

+#### HOW TO USE:

 To get newer, potentially updated data:
 - Clone this git repository.